unicode-org/message-format-wg/exploration/text-vs-code.md

 ## Objective

-Decide whether text patterns must always be quoted, or whether we allow them to be optionally quoted, for non-simple messages in MF2.
+Decide whether to permit _patterns_ (message text) to be unquoted when embedded in code.
+Currently all _patterns_ must be quoted in non-simple messages.

 ## Background